Skip to Content

 Eastern Shore

-• Pristine wilderness, historically-themed attractions, and white sand beaches
+• Pristine wilderness, historically-themed attractions, and untouched white sand beaches

-• Some of the best cold-water surfing on the east coast of North America
+• Offering the best cold water surfing on the east coast of North America, attracting surfers from around the world

 • Protected 100 Wild Islands coastal wilderness area